Introduction to Mathematical Logic and its Principles

 Formal logic Study of arguments using symbols to avoid ambiguity.

-Inductive logic Generalized inference from specific observations.
+Inductive logic General inference from specific observations.

 Practical applications Used in various fields such as computer science, philosophy, and sciences.